zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-manage.md

 ### Essentials panel
 The essentials panel surfaces key properties that are common throughout all Azure resources as well as important resource specific properties.
-User feedback has shown that customers rely heavily on the essentials panel for looking up information.
+User feedback has shown that they rely heavily on the essentials panel for looking up information.
 The Essentials sections is conceptually divided in two well know parts:
 * Platform fields: fields that are common to all resources Resource Group, Status, Location, Subscription, Subscription ID
 * Domain specific fields: fields that are specific to one domain or type of resource (e.g. ftp user in a WebApp, Replication in Storage, etc.)
 Learn more [portalfx-extensions-essentials.md](./portalfx-extensions-essentials.md)